Credit Cards - November 10th

 If you have a less-than-perfect credit report, check out our tips for improving your credit situation.

 Look for a loan that suits your budget and provides great value for money.
 Compare personal loans on the Canstar website, or read our most recent personal loan star ratings report for more information.
-You can also compare levels of customer satisfaction with banks on Canstar Blue NZ.
+Or click here to compare levels of customer satisfaction.

 Please note that these are a general explanation of the meaning of terms used in relation to personal loans.